MichelNivard/MCMSEM/README.md

 R-package which allows users to run multi co-moment structural equation models.

 ## Development branch
 Note this is the `dev-torch` branch, and **not** intended for end-users.
 If you would like to use MCMSEM yourself, please go to the main branch.
 If you would like to contribute to the code, feel free to check this branch out.
+As of version 0.4.0 it is possible to run MCMSEM on a GPU, see [MCMSEM on GPU](#mcmsem-on-gpu).

 ## Patch notes thus far (v0.4.1-dev-torch)
 ### Torch-specific (v0.4.2)